huyisme-005/LaMusique/README.md

     ```
     The CLI will provide a URL for your deployed application.

-### General Deployment Considerations for Next.js (e.g., Vercel, Netlify, Render)
+### General Deployment Considerations for Next.js (e.g., Vercel, Render, Netlify)

 *   **Node.js Version**: Ensure your hosting provider is using a Node.js version compatible with your project.
-The `package.json` now includes an `engines` field specifying `node >=20.0.0`.
+The `package.json` includes an `engines` field specifying `node >=20.0.0`.
 Platforms like Render might pick this up, or you may need to set it explicitly in their dashboard.
 *   **Git Repository**: Platforms like Vercel and Render integrate best with Git repositories (GitHub, GitLab, Bitbucket) for continuous deployment.
 *   **Environment Variables**: As mentioned above, configure `GOOGLE_API_KEY` (and any other necessary environment variables) in your hosting provider's settings dashboard.
 *   **Build Command**: Platforms will typically use `npm install && npm run build` (or `yarn install && yarn build`).